bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???

-Integrating deep learning into our own applications to get some new functionality we couldn't get before like improving the way we auto generate metadata, how we handle chat interactions, and improved search capabilities.
-Example Deep Catalog.
+First is integrating deep learning into our own applications to get some new functionality we couldn't get before.
+We've mostly been looking at automatic generation of metadata or analyzing media like images, audio and video so far.

 ---
 class: impact